 Setting up your homepage with Atlantic

-When you first install Atlantic, you'll notice that several default homepage sections are already visible: the Header and Footer as well as Slideshow, Collections list, Featured collection, Blog posts, Image with text, and Instagram feed.
+When you first install Atlantic, you'll notice that several default homepage sections are already visible, namely the Header and Footer, as well as some optional pre-loaded sections.
 Notice how each of these sections associates to "empty state" placeholder content in the preview.
-This will give you an idea of the formatting of each section.
+These give you an idea of the formatting of each section.

 Fixed homepage sections

-Fixed sections are exactly what you'd guess they are—components that are fixed to the top and bottom of your site and cannot be moved.
-In Atlantic, there are two fixed homepage sections: the Header and the Footer.
-Here's what they do and how to set them up in your store:
+Fixed sections are components fixed to the top and bottom of your site and cannot be moved.
+In Atlantic, there are three fixed homepage sections: the Announcement Bar, Header and the Footer.

-The header is the rectangular area that runs across the top of your store containing your logo, navigation, and more (depending which header style you choose).
+The header is the rectangular area that runs across the top of your store containing your logo, navigation, and more.
 It appears on every page and is intended to promote your brand and root your customers, no matter where they are in your store.
 The header is a static section that cannot be repositioned.

 Your store's logo provides branding for your site and a clickable link to return to the homepage.

 By default, Atlantic will display your store name as your logo.
-To replace it, click the Upload image button and select the file you'd like to use.
-We recommend ana 400 x 200px .jpgimage file.
+To replace it, click the Select image button and select the file you'd like to use.
+We recommend a 400px by 200px JPG image file.
 Larger images will be automatically resized to fit this constraint.

 If you would like to set a custom Logo width, you can do so in the corresponding field.
-You may want to do this to accommodate retina screens (which have a pixel density double that of non-retina screens).
-By uploading a logo that is 400px wide, but then setting the width to 200px (for example), you’ll ensure your logo looks sharp on both retina and non-retina devices.
+You may want to do this to accommodate retina screens–which have a pixel density double that of non-retina screens.
+By uploading a logo that is 400px wide, but then setting the width to 200px (for example), you can ensure your logo looks sharp on both retina and non-retina devices.
 To learn more, click here.

 To center your logo or site title, check the Center logo (or site title) option.

-Atlantic comes with three header formats: Normal, Expanded, and Minimal.
-The Expanded format displays your social media icons at the top of the header, while the Minimal format displays a condensed navigation below.
+Atlantic comes with three header layouts: Normal, Expanded, and Minimal.
+The Expanded layout displays your social media icons at the top of the header, while the Minimal format displays a condensed navigation below.
 The Minimal header is also sticky, meaning it will remain visible as visitors scroll down the page.
 Use the Header Format dropdown to select the option you'd like to use.

-When it comes to your store's cart, there are two display options: Cart or Bag.
-You can toggle between the two to preview the icons for each.
+When it comes to your store's cart, there are two icon display options: Cart or Bag.
+You can toggle between the two to preview before saving.

 Like a footer on a document or report, a website footer contains information listed at the bottom of a page.
-Typically, the footer is the area that visitors expect to find the “fine print”—legal information such as terms and conditions and privacy policies, but also FAQs, size guides, and contact information.
-Atlantic provides the space to display all of these and more.
+Typically, the footer is the area that visitors expect to find the “fine print”—legal information such as terms and conditions, or privacy policies.

 To add an optional message to the footer of your site, simply complete the Footer message field.
 It will display on the left side of the footer.

 Atlantic comes with an alternate footer layout that you can enable if you wish by checking Use alternate footer layout.
-The default footer layout places your social icons and footer message (if provided) "inside" the footer blocks with footer menu "outside," whereas the alternate layout places your footer menu "in" and the social icons "out."
+The default footer layout places your social icons and footer message (if provided) within the footer blocks with footer menu outside, whereas the alternate layout places your footer menu inside and the social icons out.